embellics-ai/app/TEST_COVERAGE.md

 ## Overview

-This document provides an overview of the comprehensive unit test coverage for the RetellChatFlow project.
+This document provides an overview of the comprehensive unit test coverage for the Embellics-AI project.

 ## Test Statistics